-- Mops, brushes and cloths should be thoroughly washed and dried after every use.
-Drying mops and cloths is particularly important, since many pathogens rely on moisture to thrive.
+- thoroughly washing and drying mops, brushes and cloths after every use – drying mops and cloths is particularly important, since many pathogens rely on moisture to thrive

-- Use disinfectants to clean up blood and other spills of bodily fluids.
+- using disinfectants to clean up blood and other spills of bodily fluids

-- When using disinfectants - always wear gloves, clean the surfaces before using the disinfectant, and always follow the manufacturer's instructions exactly.
+- when using disinfectants – always wearing gloves, cleaning the surfaces before using the disinfectant, and always following the manufacturer's instructions exactly

 Dealing with spills of body fluids

 Examples of body fluids include blood, saliva, urine and faeces.
-When dealing with spills of body fluids, infection control procedures should be followed carefully.
-You should always:
+When dealing with spills of body fluids, infection control procedures need to be followed carefully.
+Always: